-To get started with Remote Desktop on your Android device follow the below steps,
+To get started with Microsoft Remote Desktop on your Android device follow the below steps,

 - Go to Google Playstore on your Android device, download the Remote Desktop client and select “Accept”.

-Configuring your Windows 10 PC is required to successfully add your desktop on your Android device.
+Configuring your Windows is required to successfully add your desktop to your Android device.

 For permission to connect, you must be on the list of users.
 Hence, always check the name of the computer you’re connecting to and to make sure Remote Desktop connections are allowed through its firewall.

 The simplest way to allow access to your PC from a remote device is using the Remote Desktop options under Settings.
 Since this functionality was added in the Windows 10 Fall Creators update (1709), a separate downloadable app is also available, that provides similar functionality for earlier versions of Windows.